AIinMinutes/Data-and-AI-Concepts/README.md

 | 1 | Plotnine: Python's ggplot2 | [View Notebook](visualization/plotnine.ipynb) |

 ## Current Concept and IQ Generating Process 🔄
-Currently, I follow a simple format to disseminate knowledge on Threads.
-I post concepts and interesting questions (IQs) as they come to my ENTP brain, which I have used in my professional journey and academia, have been asked in interviews, or that I could potentially ask in a data science interview.
-Once I have a question ready, I refine it to cover as many concepts as possible.
-Sometimes, I choose questions that are particularly thought-provoking to stimulate deeper discussions.
+I follow a structured approach to sharing knowledge on Threads, posting concepts and thought-provoking questions (IQs) that stem from my professional experience, academic background, and interview scenarios.
+These questions are either ones I have encountered, been asked in interviews, or would consider posing in a data science discussion.
+I refine each question to maximize conceptual coverage and, at times, deliberately choose intellectually stimulating topics to encourage deeper engagement.

 ## Star History ⭐